jazzband/django-admin-sortable/README.rst

 django-admin-sortable is currently used in production.

-What’s new in 2.2.1?
+What’s new in 2.2.2?
 ~~~~~~~~~~~~~~~~~~~~

--  Fixed overzealous selector in sortable inline tabular JavaScript code that was allowing the header row to be draggable.
+-  Fixed FontAwesome icons not showing up in inline sortable templates.

 Future
 ~~~~~~